Epicor Strengths, Domain Expertise, and Key Differentiators

 Number of Employees: 3800

-Key Verticals: Aerospace and Defense, Automotive, Communications, Construction and Real Estate, Consumer Packaged Goods, Distribution, Healthcare, Leisure and Hospitality, Life Sciences, Manufacturing, Media, Oil, Gas and Chemicals, Professional Services, Retail, Transportation, Utilites,
+Key Verticals: Aerospace and Defense, Automotive, Communication, Construction, Consumer Packaged Goods, Distribution, Healthcare, Leisure and Recreation, Hospitality, Life Sciences, Manufacturing, Media, Oil and Gas, Chemicals, Professional Services, Retail, Transportation, Utilities,

 Epicor Key Enterprise and Cloud Applications